biggerboat/navigator-as3/README.markdown

 ## Validation

 To ensure that your application can never navigate to an 'invalid' state, part of the library deals with validating requests, though most of this happens automatically.
 For example, because the navigator knows if you have a component registered to **/about/**, the `navigator.request("about")` will be granted immediately.
 However, if you want to make sure that your gallery component does not navigate past the amount of pictures in your database, you can deny requests that exceed the boundaries of you application.
 The item at **/gallery/5/** may be completely fine, but **/gallery/42/** may not be.
+For the case that your application needs a little time to decide whether a state is valid or not, there's also support for asynchronous validation.
 This whole validation business makes the use of a deeplinking feature a breeze.

 # Integration of other frameworks
 ## SWFAddress 2.4